TrellixVulnTeam/gamer-web_J65O/README.md

 # gamer-web
-the page i would use to practise my skills
+the page i would use to improve my skills